cjerdonek/rcv-results-reporter/README.md

 ## Overview

-This project enables the round-by-round results of RCV contests to be displayed in an HTML format, in addition to Dominion's default formats of PDF, Excel, and XML.
+This project enables the round-by-round results of Dominion RCV contests to be displayed in an HTML format, in addition to Dominion's default formats of PDF, Excel, and XML.

 The HTML results can also be rendered in an abbreviated form for inclusion in an HTML election results summary page of several contests.